That's me on this program documented to be almost always right, 99.8% of the time.

 Right.

-I mean, I've I've always wanted uh to assist people.
+I mean, I've always wanted to assist people.

-I mean if you talk to my wife, you talk to uh the people who knew me, especially younger age, I I was wanted to go out and and help someone.
+I mean, you talk to my wife, you talk to the people who knew me, especially at a younger age, I was wanted to go out and help someone.

-And i it's it just seemed like it was the right thing to do.
+And it just seemed like it was the right thing to do.

-I spent uh a good chunk of my time in in uh PR and as well as working with kids in in schools and uh trying to encourage them to be honorable people at the same time.
+I spent a good chunk of my time in PR as well as working with kids in schools and trying to encourage them to be honorable people.

-Well, when you talk about helping people, you you you're talking about not only people down and out, but you're talking about people victims of crime.
+Well, when you talk about helping people, you're talking about not only people down and out, but you're talking about victims of crime.

-Uh but uh uh on what what uh how how much of the of the factor how much of your desire to be a cop was based on finding people that commit crime, apprehending them, and having and seeing that they're punished.
+On what your desire to be a cop was based on finding people that commit crime, apprehending them, and having seeing that they're punished.

 Well, that's certainly an element of it.